Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Area: 30
  - Speed: 15
  - Seal Speed: 14
- - Tags: Area of Effect, Environmental
+ - Tags: Point Blank Area of Effect, Environmental

 Effects: Every IC, everyone in the technique's radius is pushed 1 yard away from you, towards its edge.
 Effects which reduce knockbacks do not prevent this movement, though any effect which anchors someone to a point will, as does any external Immobility penalty someone is suffering from, reducing their movement by 0.1 per severity (meaning that, at Immobility 2, you would be pushed bac 0.8 yards per IC: 0.8 after one IC, 1.6 after two IC, etc).